 The debris volume generated by an incident will depend on the type of incident.
 Table 1-2 describes the debris-generating disaster incidents that may affect the City.
-The table also illustrates the probability of the disaster incident occurring, the nature of the debris generated, the debris generation potential, and the widespread impact throughout the City.
+The table also illustrates the probability of the disaster incident occurring, the nature of the debris generated, the debris generated, the debris generation potential, and the widespread impact throughout the City.